marcelloraffaele/qr-generator/README.md

 ```

 ### Docker
-The image is already present on [Docker Hub] (https://hub.docker.com/repository/docker/rmarcello/qr-generator) so yu can use it.
+The image is already present on [Docker Hub](https://hub.docker.com/repository/docker/rmarcello/qr-generator) so yu can use it.

 Otherwise you can build your own:
 ```
-docker build -t qr-generator:1.0 .
+docker build -t qr-generator:latest .
 ```

 To run with docker you can use this: